 To start, you can take the first sentence as your lead-in, “One of the biggest misconceptions for first-time homebuyers is how much you need for a down payment.”

-And the answer lies in the second sentence of the blog: “Contrary to popular belief, you don’t always have to put 20% down to buy a house.
-Let’s break it down.”
+And the answer lies in the third sentence of the blog: “If you believe you have to put 20% down, you may have set your goal based on a common misconception.”

 That’s it!
 Just a couple of sentences that clearly state what you’re covering in the video, and you’re good.